 Spiced Chicken Sausage Pumpkin Pappardelle Pasta is hearty and full of delicious fall flavors that will keep you coming back for more.
 Pumpkin pasta sauce recipes add comfort and warmth, and are perfect for the season.
 Pumpkins!

 You’re seeing them through windows, on doorsteps, in fields and in every single store — they’re everywhere!

 They’re starring in all sorts of recipes.
 It happens every year, and I actually feel overloaded — inundated with pumpkins!

 However, I simply couldn’t help myself.
 I just can’t seem to make it through a fall season with adding at least one new pumpkin recipe.

-And there’s a reason it’s so common to add sage to pumpkin recipes.
+And there’s a reason it’s so common to add sage to pumpkin recipes, especially to pumpkin pasta sauce recipes.
 I just couldn’t help but do it.

 Spiced Chicken Sausage Pumpkin Pappardelle Pasta is everything fall is meant to be in the kitchen — it’s full of warming spices, pumpkin and sage, and it’s a hearty, scrumptious comfort food through and through!

 And it’s fun to experiment with pumpkin pasta sauce recipes — you can mix it up by trying different spices and fresh herbs.

 What to serve with it . . . .

 To be honest, I would easily and happily serve this on it’s own.
 That said, I do think it’s always nice to add a salad — something light, something fresh.